sajjjadayobi/FaceLib/README.md

-# FaceLib : Face Detection and Facial Expression Recognition and Age & Gender Classification and Face Recognition with pytorch
+# FaceLib : Detection and Facial Expression and Age & Gender and  Recognition with pytorch

 ## Face Detection: RetinaFace